tms4517/2D-Systolic-Array-Multiplier/README.md

 result to be calculated.
 It would then read the output ports of the top level module and write the result back to memory.

-*STATUS*: RTL & TB complete.
-Documentation in progress.
+*STATUS: RTL & TB complete.
+Documentation in progress.*